Research Scientist interview prep.

 • Walk me through your strongest research paper or project end-to-end - I'll probe deeply on method, results, ablations, limitations.

-• Pick a paper from the last 6 months that's relevant to the firm's research areas.
+• Pick a paper from the last 6 months that's relevant to this firm's research areas.
 Tell me about it + critique it.

 • Design an experiment to test whether 'Constitutional AI training reduces sycophancy in a way that's not captured by standard helpfulness evals'.